xergioalex/sebastianmartinezvanegas.com/src/content/postsEn/abre-la-boca-en-temporales.md

 ---
-title: '“Abre la boca” en Temporales'
+title: '“Abre la boca” in Temporales'
-description: 'Texto de no ficción (¿o ensayo?, ¿o cuento?) escrito después de haber leído a Clarice Lispector y publicado en la revista Temporales (del MFA en Escrituras Creativas en Español de la NYU).
-“Solo vine a hacer este experimento por una razón: es porque leí ese cuento, hablo de «El huevo y la gallina», para que sepas; pero lo leí mal.
-Qué tristeza”.'
+description: 'Non-fiction text (or essay?, or story?) written after reading Clarice Lispector and published in the magazine Temporales (from the MFA in Creative Writing in Spanish at NYU).
+“I only came to do this experiment for one reason: it's because I read that story, I'm talking about «The Egg and the Chicken», just so you know; but I read it wrong.
+What a sadness”.'
-category: No ficción
+category: Non-fiction
 date: 01/10/2020
 link: https://wp.nyu.edu/gsas-revistatemporales/abre-la-boca/
 ---